The Kennedy Project is a media production company.

 Musical and Dramatic Academy in New York City gaining Musical Theatre

-Under The Kennedy Project umbrella, Kennedy managed, educated and mentored teenagers about the entertainment industry.
+Under The Kennedy Project umbrella, Kennedy managed, educated and mentored teenagers interested in the entertainment industry.

 Kennedy is also Co-owner of Break a Leg Talent Management, LLC where she assists in the cultivating of talent - actors, musicians, singers, poets.
 She is also an accomplished children's book author, penning the wonderful stories of Shoop-Doo-Bee-Doop and Cake I Bake and Foxy and Henny.